SHAIKAMEERr/Quiz-Management-Service/README.md

 - Manage user responses and scores.
 - Role-based access control for users (Admin, Instructor, Student).
 - Comprehensive API documentation with Swagger.
+- API versioning and naming following RESTful standards.
+- Secure data handling with DTOs and POJOs using ModelMapper.

 ---